Home » General information » Nutrition and Hydration for Pelvic Issues: A Guide to Support Healing and Strength

 - Sit up straight on the toilet

-By tightening up/tensing up your pelvic floor muscles while you stand up from the toilet, you properly close off the openings of your urethra and you can stand up safely without losing urine.
+Tightening your pelvic floor muscles when you stand up from the toilet helps seal off the openings of your urethra, allowing you to stand up without leaking urine. - Maintain an arched back during a bowel movement

 - Seeds

-The next chart shows how much of each nutrient you can consume on a daily basis, and whether it’s good or bad for your body and intestinal tract.
+The next chart will help you understand how much of each food group you can consume daily and whether they are beneficial for your body and intestines.

 Feeding pattern chart